pauljickling/notes/terminal/howdoi/README.md

 `softwareupdate -l` to get the list of updates.
 It will list which updates are recommended.
 The following methods are possible for install:

-`softwareupdate -r` for recommended updates
+`softwareupdate -i -r` for recommended updates

 `softwareupdate -i -a` for all updates applicable to your system

 `softwareupdate -i {pkg name}` to install specific updates.

-`softwareupdate --ignore {pkg name}` to install all updates except for the specified package
+`softwareupdate -i -a --ignore {pkg name}` to install all updates except for the specified package